BBaysinger/bb-portfolio/infra/README.md

 # Portfolio Infrastructure

-This directory contains the Terraform configuration and management scripts for the BB Portfolio AWS infrastructure.
+This directory contains the Terraform configuration and management scripts for the BB-Portfolio AWS infrastructure.

 ## Infrastructure Overview